Linaro/website/latest/events/arm-hpc-santa-clara-2018/README.md

 <div class="col-sm-6" markdown="1">

 **Arm Architecture HPC Workshop** __by Linaro and HiSilicon  on 26th July 2018__ – At the Huawei campus in [Santa Clara, CA](https://maps.google.com/?q=2330+Central+Expressway,+Santa+Clara,+CA+95050&entry=gmail&source=g).

+**Logistics**: The workshop will be held at **Cafeteria Conference Room** in **Building C**.
+All outside visitors should head directly to the Linaro registration area which will be signposted.
+No need to go through Building B to sign in.

-How does the Arm-Powered supercomputing future look and how can you prepare for it?
+**About**: How does the Arm-Powered supercomputing future look and how can you prepare for it?
 The Arm Architecture HPC Workshop will bring together the leading Arm vendors, end users and the open source development community in the Bay area, to discuss the latest products, developments and open source software support.
 Topics of focus are, but not limited to:

 *   Compilers including GCC, LLVM, C++, Fortran, optimisations, benchmarking and general support
 *   OS and Runtime